 Full results of pesticide residues monitoring in food stuffs within the United Kingdom are published quarterly by the Defra Expert Committee on Pesticide Residues in Food (PRiF).
 If you wish to find out how other EU countries monitor their produce please visit the European Commission's website.

 For pesticide residues that might occur in water please visit the Drinking Water Inspectorate's Annual Report page on their website.

 Information on the use of pesticides in England and Wales is collated by the Pesticide Usage Survey Group, which is based at Defra’s Food and Environment Research Agency.
 The Science and Advice for Scottish Agriculture (SASA) produce the usage reports for Scotland and the Agri-Food and Biosciences Institute produce the reports for Northern Ireland.

 All reports of suspected incidents of human and wildlife poisoning are published on an annual basis.
 Responsibility for investigating incidents where pesticide use/misuse may have affected a person's health lies with the Pesticide Incident Appraisal Panel which is run by the Health & Safety Executive.
 Reports are published in the Pesticides Incidents Report.

 Wildlife incidents are investigated by Defra's Wildlife Incident Investigation Scheme (WIIS). .

-News of policy and procedural matters regarding plant protection products is available in the form of Regulatory Updates and Information Updates issued by the Chemicals Regulation Division (CRD).
-Product approvals and revocations are published on the website in the online Pesticides Register.
+News of policy and procedural matters regarding plant protection products is available in the form of Regulatory Updates issued by the Chemicals Regulation Division (CRD).
+Product authorisations and withdrawals are published on the website in the online Pesticides Register.